Summary

 Cryptography fundamentals.

 Think of the token mint as the factory that makes tokens.
-Our user
+Our user, as the

 compared to the newer version 3.